corda/corda-docs-portal/content/en/platform/corda/4.12/community/checkpoint-tooling.md

 The agent will log output to a log4j2 configured logger.

-It is recommended to configure a separate log file to capture this information by configuring an appender as follows:
+R3 recommends to configure a separate log file to capture this information by configuring an appender as follows:

 ```xml
 <Logger name="CheckpointAgent" level="info" additivity="false">